 For those who wish to avoid foreclosure surplus funds fraud, it is essential to use a real estate attorney who fully understands this process.
 Anyone who is undergoing foreclosure should immediately contact our real estate attorney to help recover any surplus funds after foreclosure.

 Many homeowners choose to recover these surpluses after foreclosure eviction, but the legal process is often technical and confusing.
-Adding to the stress, any eviction after foreclosure sale makes it difficult for the prior owner to focus on the process of recovering surplus funds.
+Adding to the stress, any eviction after foreclosure sale makes it difficult for the prior owner to focus on the process of surplus funds recovery.
 Our real estate attorney will take control of the recovery process and fight the eviction at the same time.

 Individuals who are going through the eviction process would do well by contacting our real estate attorney that has deep experience in helping you in recovering surplus sale funds.

-How to Get Your Money back after a Foreclosure Sale
+How to Get Your Surplus Money Back After a Foreclosure Sale?

 The first step towards recovering surplus funds from a foreclosure sale starts with understanding what the process entails.
 Many property owners underestimate the complicated process that is involved with any case of foreclosure with equity in the home.
 It is critical to enlist the assistance of a real estate attorney to ensure all bases are covered moving forward.
 Our real estate attorney knows how to get money back from a foreclosure sale as quickly and efficiently as possible.

-Surplus funds are generally calculated by analyzing the cost of the mortgage, the final sale cost, and any penalties involved.
-The final remaining surplus is the amount that should be paid to the previous home owner.
+Surplus funds recovery is generally calculated by analyzing the cost of the mortgage, the final sale cost, and any penalties involved.
+The final remaining surplus is the amount that should be paid to the previous homeowner.
 California law requires these funds to be transferred to the prior owner who lost their home in foreclosure.
 The technical aspects of this process can be sorted out by a real estate attorney who understands the law.
-Anyone experiencing foreclosure should call our attorney today to recover surplus funds after foreclosure.
-There is no fee paid out of your pocket; there is no harm in making a claim; with the help of our knowledgeable real estate attorney you can recover the equity that you built and that you deserve.
+Anyone experiencing foreclosure should call our foreclosure surplus funds recovery attorney today to recover surplus funds after foreclosure.
+There is no fee paid out of your pocket; there is no harm in making a claim; with the help of our knowledgeable real estate attorney, you can recover the equity that you built and that you deserve.